Necessity in English criminal law: Medical necessity

-In Altham (2006) EWCA Crim 7 the defendant used cannabis for pain relief following injury in a road accident.
-He was charged with possession under s5(2) Misuse of Drugs Act 1971.
+In R v Altham (2006) EWCA Crim 7 the defendant used cannabis for pain relief following injury in a road accident.
+He was charged with possession under s.
+5(2) Misuse of Drugs Act 1971.
 The judge at first instance refused to leave the defence of medical necessity to the jury so the defendant changed his plea to guilty.
 The Court of Appeal held that Article 3 ECHR (not to subject a person to inhuman or degrading treatment) does apply to the state.
 The defendant argued that using cannabis was the only way in which his symptoms could be alleviated and that he could not do so without committing a criminal offence.
 Thus, the state, by prosecuting him, subjected him to degrading treatment.
 The court said that the state, by refusing cannabis, neither did nor refrained from doing anything that would subject the defendant to degrading treatment.
 The state had done nothing to change the defendant's condition for better or worse, and there was nothing to require the court to read the Misuse of Drugs Act 1971 as subject to a defence of medical necessity.
 The court applied Quayle where the focus was on Article 8, and the defence of necessity was denied because it would be in conflict with the purpose and effect of the legislative scheme.